snudm-starlab/K-prune/README.md

                   --lam_pred $LAM_PRED --lam_rep $LAM_REP --mu $MU --T $T \
                   --sublayerwise_tuning
 ```
-We provide the code for running Kprune as scripts/run.sh.
+We provide the code for running K-prune as scripts/run.sh.
 Run the script file as follows.
 ```
 bash scripts/run.sh
 ```

 ## Reference
-If you find Kprune useful or relevant to your research, please kindly cite our paper:
+If you find K-prune useful or relevant to your research, please kindly cite our paper:
 ```
 @inproceedings{park2023accurate,
   title={Accurate Retraining-free Pruning for Pretrained Encoder-based Language Models},